idangrosbard/neurosynth_autofeed/README.md

 After installation you can use `api.get` to quary your coordinates.

-Specifiy `associations` or `studies` to get the metadata you want.
+Specifiy `associations` or `studies` to get the metadata you want:

-    from neurosynthpy import api, plotting
+    from neurosynthpy import api

     associations = api.get(np.array([[-10,-10,-10], [0,0,0], [10,10,10]]), 'associations')
     studies = api.get(np.array([[-10,-10,-10], [0,0,0], [10,10,10]]), 'studies')

-Next follow this code to plot and visualize the data extracted, for example:
+Next, follow this code to plot and visualize the data extracted.
+For example: